waiting-for-dev/front_matter_parser/README.md

 `front_matter_parser` follows the principles of [semantic versioning](http://semver.org/).

+## To Do

+* Allow configuration of global front matter delimiters.
+It would be easy, but I'm not sure if too useful.
+* Allow different formats (as JSON).
+Again, I'm not sure if it would be very useful.
+* Add more known syntaxes.

 ## Other ruby front matter parsers

 * [front-matter](https://github.com/zhaocai/front-matter.rb) Can parse YAML front matters with single line comments delimiters.
 YAML must be correctly indented.
 * [ruby_front_matter](https://github.com/F-3r/ruby_front_matter) Can parse JSON front matters and can configure front matter global delimiters, but does not accept comment delimiters.